Key Strategies for Scaling a Two-Sided Marketplace Business Model

 • Surge pricing or variable fees based on demand and supply as used by Uber.

-• Rewards, discounts, and referral bonuses will attract new and retain old users.
+• Rewards, discounts, and referral bonuses will attract new customers and retain old ones.

 • Think about other sources of income, such as subscription-based products or services.